nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Removes an event from the event list, or a participant from an event.

 Format:
-* `remove -e EVENT_NAME` for removing an event from the event list.
+* `remove -e EVENT` for removing an event from the event list.
-* `remove -p PARTICIPANT_NAME -e EVENT_NAME` for removing a participant from an event.
+* `remove -p PARTICIPANT -e EVENT` for removing a participant from an event.

 Examples:
 * `remove -e Origami workshop` removes the event `Origami workshop` from the event list.